chnm/bom/api-docs/api-reference.md

 JSON-encoded responses from our PostgreSQL database using standard HTTP response codes and verbs.

-The API currently provides two endpoints for returning data.
+The API currently provides three endpoints for returning data.
 The first endpoint, `bills`, accepts two required parameters: the start year and the end year.
 This is built this way to operate the range slider that controls the table view on the web application.
 As you adjust the slider, the new year values are passed to the endpoint and new data is fetched and then displayed in the table.

 The `bills` data returns the following information: